hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		Anything starting with alphabet or space or textquote or anything not matching above is treated as text.

+	With this also allow some python snippets to be run.

 Also the internal/program evaluation of =expression remains in the nvalue_expr (previous \_nvalue)